thepugmaker/website-redesign/README.md

-# website-redesign
+# This is my website redesign repo
-This is the code to my new redesign of my website.
+This is where all the code for my website is.
+I don't care what you do with this, Just give me credit! and don't make it scam website >:(

+# List of libarys
+React.js + Next.js
+Tailwind css